Twipped/Kalendae/readme.md

     - Uses the `format` definition.
     - Default is `null` (this month or month of first selected day).

+- `endDate`: Date defining the last day and month which will be selectable.
+    - Uses the `format` definition.
+    - Default is `null` (this month or month of first selected day).

 - `dateClassMap`: A key/value collection of css classes organized by date.
 String date keys found in this collection will have their value attached to the SPAN tag for the date.
 This allows for custom coloring for specific days.
 See the first example in index.html for usage.
     - Note that this property uses the `dayAttributeFormat` option, NOT the format option, for date strings.
     - Default is `null`.